Itvisors/mendix-FeedbackNotification/README.md

 - Draggable: Whether or not the notification can be dragged to close it.
 - Draggable percent: The percentage of the notifications width that the notification can be dragged after which it will be closed.

+### Accessibility
+- Role: required for accessibility compliance, so screen readers will read the text of the notification